falkr/ttm4175/pages/day3.md

 Each network card (e.g. wireless card) is called an _interface_ and it may have one or more IP addresses.
 A typical IP(v4) address at NTNU looks something like `129.241.200.112/24.`

 Write down the address and mask of the interface `eth0`.
+You will need it later.

 # Testing Internet Connectivity